derricka-lau/raising-bot/readme.md

    - The bot stages all orders before market open, checking for duplicates against existing TWS orders and current session orders.
    - At market open, it fetches the official SPX open price.
    - If the SPX open price is **less than or equal to the trigger price**, staged orders are transmitted; otherwise, they are cancelled.
-   - At 9:32 AM, the bot checks for new signals (from Telegram or manual entry) and stages any additional valid orders.
+   - At 9:32 AM, the bot checks for new signals from Telegram and stages any additional valid orders.
+   - **If you are not using Telegram and receive a new signal after 9:31, please stop and restart the bot, then enter the new signal manually.**
    - After open, the bot continuously monitors for errors and failed signals:
      - **Error orders** (e.g., conflicting strikes or rejected orders) are automatically retried when market conditions are met.
      - **Failed signals** (e.g., missing contract IDs or strikes too far OTM) are retried, including logic to adjust strikes (+5/-5) if needed.
      - All retries include duplicate checks to prevent submitting the same order twice.
    - The bot loops every second, ensuring orders are submitted as soon as conditions are met, until market close.
-   - If you are not using Telegram and find a new signal after 9:31, please stop and rerun the bot, then enter the new signal.

 ---